briangershon/bitesize/README.md

 # bitesize

-A JavaScript blog library that processes markdown files and creates blog data structures:
+A JavaScript blog library that processes YAML Front-Matter markdown files and creates blog data structures:

 * Post: A class that converts markdown with YAML front-matter into an object with properties representing the major pieces